platanus/pincers/README.md

 #### Driver options

-Pincers tries its best to configure the webdriver object in a way it will fit with most use cases.
-If you need further configure the driver for a special situation the following options are available when using the `for_webdriver` method:
+Pincers tries its best to configure the webdriver bridge in a way it will fit most use cases.
+If you need to further configure the driver for a special situation the following options are available when using the `for_webdriver` method:

-* proxy: either an url like `www.myproxy.com:40` or a selenium `Proxy` object.
+* `:proxy`: either an url like `www.myproxy.com:40` or a selenium `Proxy` object.
-* wait_timeout: default wait timeout for element lookup and any call to `context.wait`
+* `:wait_timeout`: default wait timeout for element lookup and any call to `context.wait`
-* page_timeout: page load timeout, in ms, defaults to 60 seconds.
+* `:page_timeout`: page load timeout, in ms, defaults to 60 seconds.
 * any valid webdriver configuration key

 Its also posible to call `for_webdriver` with an already created webdriver object: